dynamsoft-docs/mrz-scanner-docs-mobile/programming/flutter/api-reference/mrz-scan-result.md

 ### errorCode

-Represents the error code should something go wrong during the MRZ scanning process.
+Returns the error code when an exception occurs.
+This value is only valid when resultStatus is `exception`.

 ```dart
 int? errorCode;